-William Bernstein, a former brain surgeon turned author of several investment books left the medical field in order to educate investors.
-He has dedicated his life to empowering people to manage their own investments.
-However, Bernstein ultimately realized that while he possessed all of the ingredients to self manage, most people do not.
+William Bernstein, a former brain surgeon turned author of several investment books, left the medical field in order to educate investors.
+He has dedicated his life to empowering people to manage their own investments, but Bernstein eventually realized that while he possessed all of the ingredients to self-manage, most people do not.

 Advocating for people to self-manage their investments is like advocating for people do to all of their own car repairs and maintenance — there are a certain percentage of people who can and will, but a majority of people will achieve a better outcome by hiring a skilled mechanic who does it all day and has the necessary tools to do so.

 You can do it yourself, but it’s difficult, and I think the 1% estimate is probably about right (of people who have what it takes to self-manage).
 I came up with actually a theoretical estimate of around one one-hundredth of 1%, but that may be off.